rickosborne/cascades/md/05-0-5-descent.md

 # Descent

-I was in the First Class galley when the tail of the plane exploded.
+I was in the First Class galley when the tail of the plane came apart.

 You don't have to see something like that happen to know that it did.
 When there's a sudden loud booming noise that reverb-fades into a howling wind just before your ears pop, and you find that you can't breathe too-cold air, well, what else could have happened?